New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Bariatric surgeries come in three basic types.

-There is gastric bypass surgery, which changes your digestive system the most, and offers the most weight loss potential.
+Gastric bypass surgery changes your digestive system the most and offers the most weight loss potential.
 Considered the gold standard of bariatric procedures, you can lose up to 70% or more of your excess weight with Roux-en-Y gastric bypass surgery.
-During the procedure, your stomach is converted into a small pouch, which leaves less room for the food you eat.
+During the procedure, your stomach is converted into a small pouch, leaving less room for your food.
 The smaller stomach pouch is then rerouted to your small intestine, which limits the nutrients and calories your body can absorb.

-The third is known as adjustable gastric banding, also referred to as Lap-Band.
-Lap-Band procedures used to be commonplace around ten years ago but have fallen out of favor.
+The third is known as adjustable gastric banding or Lap-Band.
+Lap-band procedures used to be commonplace around ten years ago but have fallen out of favor.
 The procedure was popular because it was reversible, adjustable, and offered significant weight loss.
 Over time, doctors and patients discovered the procedure’s propensity for causing nasty side effects.

-With all three procedures, you end up eating less and feeling less hungry overall.
+With all three procedures, you eat less and feel less hungry overall.
 With gastric bypass surgery, your body absorbs fewer nutrients and calories.
-All three procedures can result in significant weight loss, as long as you practice healthy lifestyle habits such as eating healthy foods and exercising regularly.
+All three procedures can result in significant weight loss if you practice healthy lifestyle habits such as eating healthy foods and exercising regularly.

 What Are the Benefits of Bariatric Surgery?

 Most people think of weight loss when they think of bariatric surgery.
-That’s fair since you do stand to lose a considerable amount of weight by undergoing one of the aforementioned metabolic operations.
+That’s fair since you do stand to lose considerable weight by undergoing one of the aforementioned metabolic operations.

-However, you stand to gain much more by following through with your desire to change your life for the better with bariatric surgery.
+However, you stand to gain much more by following through with your desire to improve your life with bariatric surgery.

 Increased Quality of Life

-Studies show that those who suffer from the disease of obesity have diminished quality of life.
+Studies show that those who suffer from obesity have a diminished quality of life.
 If you suffer from obesity, you most probably experience some form of psychological distress.
 You may feel depressed about your current state of health, anxious, and socially isolated.

 Improved Mobility and Energy